Creating a blue/green deployment - Amazon Relational Database Service

 Note

 Upgrading the storage configuration is an I/O-intensive operation and leads to longer creation times for blue/green deployments.
-The storage upgrade process is faster if the blue DB instance uses Provisioned IOPS SSD (io1) storage, and if you provisoned the green environment with an instance size of 4xlarge or larger.
+The storage upgrade process is faster if the blue DB instance uses Provisioned IOPS SSD (io1 or io2 Block Express) storage, and if you provisoned the green environment with an instance size of 4xlarge or larger.
 Storage upgrades involving General Purpose SSD (gp2) storage can deplete your I/O credit balance, resulting in longer upgrade times.
 For more information, see Amazon RDS DB instance storage.

 When you create a blue/green deployment, Amazon RDS creates the primary DB instance in the green environment by restoring from a DB snapshot.
-After it is created, the green DB instance continues to load data in the background, which is known as lazy loading.
-If the DB instance has read replicas, these are also created from DB snapshots and are subject to lazy loading.
+After it's created, the green DB instance and its read replicas continue to load data in the background through a process known as lazy loading.

-If you access data that hasn't been loaded yet, the DB instance immediately downloads the requested data from Amazon S3, and then continues loading the rest of the data in the background.
+Lazy loading only loads data blocks as applications request them.
+If you attempt to access data that hasn't been loaded yet, Amazon EBS immediately retrieves it from Amazon S3, while remaining data continues to load in the background.
 For more information, see Amazon EBS snapshots.

 Creating a blue/green deployment